 Burners attach to various types of boiler vessels.
-Water tube, fire tube, cast iron sectional boilers all typically utilize a separate power burner to create hot water or steam.
+Water tube, fire tube, and cast iron sectional boilers all typically utilize a separate power burner to create hot water or steam.

 Finned Tube Boilers are the most economical type of boiler and have a shorter life expectancy.
-These boilers have finned copper tubes that produce high thermal conductivity which allows for a higher heat transfer rate.
+These boilers have finned copper tubes that produce high thermal conductivity, which allows for a higher heat transfer rate.
 Copper finned tube boilers are typically utilized when fixed cost is the primary goal of a facility owner.

 Plumbing and heating systems utilize pumps to flow water through piping for heating and distribution.
 Buildings with elevators utilize sump pumps to extract waste and oil from sump pits.
 High rise buildings will typically use booster pump systems to push water to upper floors in order to distribute water to plumbing fixtures at a specific pressure.

 Steam boilers are used to produce steam in facilities requiring a higher temperature heat source than hot water is capable of producing.
 They are used in applications where steam is required.

 A steam generator uses low water content to produce steam at various pressures as well as within 3-5 minutes.
 This allows owners to turn the generator on and off; controlling when steam is or is not needed.
 This results in lower fuel costs by not having to operate the equipment on a consistent basis.
 This type of equipment is mostly used for intermittent steam production.

 These are boilers that circulate water through tubes heated externally by firing through the combustion chamber.
 The fuel is burned inside the furnace, creating hot gas, which heats the water in the steam-generating tubes.
 Water is converted to steam within the upper drum assembly to which the water tubes are attached.
 This type of boiler is typically used in